-Ian Koh feels most at home in a sports stadium.
+lan Koh feels most at home in a sports stadium.
 The oval running track, the green grass field, the spectator stands.
-After all, this specialty events in track and field - the 100-metre dash and the long jump.
+After all, this is where the former student athlete spent years training for his specialty events in track and field - the 100-metre dash and the long jump.